 What can teachers do to be good role models?
 Besides being conscious of hundreds of eyes watching you each day, there are best practices you can follow to become the best role model possible for your students.
 Of course, all teachers are human too, so if you slip up occasionally, accept your humanness and move on.
 Unless you have done something that becomes a cause for dismissal, your students will be very forgiving.

-Furthermore, the conversations you have with your peers are not for the students’ ears, and special care should be taken to prevent this from occurring.
+Furthermore, the conversations you have with your peers are not for the students’ ears.
+Special care should be taken to prevent this from occurring.
 Again, students hear and see everything, and some will gravitate to a conversation between two adults when they hear their friend’s or another student’s name being spoken aloud.
 It is often necessary to speak to another teacher about a student, but be careful to do it privately.
 If necessary, respond to the student who is eavesdropping and tell him this is a private conversation.
 The behavior you demonstrate shows students that everything they hear or see does not always concern them, and models respect for others, both students and adults.

 Finally, and this is one that sometimes is difficult to accept, your personal life is usually not a secret.
 Whether you like it or not, and especially if you live in the same community of the school, a teacher’s personal life is magnified by students and their parents.
 It would be nice if this were not so, but it is inevitable and there is not much you can do about it, except live a life you want young children to imitate.